-If you ask most children how they know who the smartest kids in class are, they will often respond that they are the ones who raise their hands the quickest and turn in their tests the fastest.
+If you ask most children how they know who the smartest kids in the class are, they will often respond that they are the ones who raise their hands the quickest and turn in their tests the fastest.
 Assumption: Speed equals Intelligence.

 Executive Function and Why It’s Important

-People who have ADHD often have a below normal Processing Speed when measured by the tests we generally rely upon.
+People who have ADHD often have a below-normal Processing Speed when measured by the tests we generally rely upon.
 This can have a tremendous impact on learning and behaving.
 But more than that, it can have a tremendous impact on self-esteem.
-Children, and adults may feel less competent, self-conscious, and even helpless.
+Children and adults may feel less competent, self-conscious, and even helpless.
 They, and those around them, are often aware that they are not responding to the world as quickly as others, making them and others incorrectly assume that they are less intelligent and less capable.

 Please – let’s help kids break the association between Speed and Intelligence!